apache/shardingsphere/docs/document/content/features/observability/_index.en.md

 ## Related Concepts

 ### Agent
-Based on bytecode enhancement and plug-in design to provide tracing, metrics and logging features.
+Based on bytecode enhancement and plugin design to provide tracing, metrics and logging features.

 Only after the plugin of the Agent is enabled, the monitoring indicator data can be output to the third-party APM for display.